rosettatype/legible-typography/_chapters_es/6-beyond-legibility-research.md

     <img class="transparent" src="{{ 'assets/illustrations/figure-6-6.jpg' | relative_url }}" alt="Simulation of the fonts used for mathematics problems">
     <figcaption markdown="1">

-**Figure 6.6:** Simulation of the fonts used for mathematics problems.
+**Figura 6.6:** Simulation of the fonts used for mathematics problems.
 The study by Sidi, Ophir, and Ackerman
 ([2016]({% link pages/bibliography_en.md %}#sidi-ophir-ackerman-2016)) was carried out in Hebrew.